i-moonlight/Efficiency/README.md

   https://localhost:7280/swagger/index.html
 ```

-Or access it via other tool of your liking like the API through Swagger
+Or access it via other tool of your liking such as:

 - [Postman](https://www.postman.com/downloads/)
 - [Insomnia](https://insomnia.rest/download)